Uniswap/docs/SDK_versioned_docs/version-3.0.0/auto-router.md

 sidebar_position: 3
 ---

-# Integrating with the Smart Order Router
+# Integrating with the Auto Router
-The smart order router is a package that exposes a more optimized algorithm for swapping on Uniswap.
-To use the smart order router, you will create an `AlphaRouter` instance and use the method `route` to get quotes, gas information, and calldata for an optimized swap.
+You can use the auto router to fetch optimized trade routes for swapping on Uniswap.
+To use the auto router, you will create an `AlphaRouter` instance and use the method `route` to get quotes, gas information, and calldata for an optimized swap.

 ## The Package
+To integrate with the auto router, you will use the [smart-order-router](https://www.npmjs.com/package/@uniswap/smart-order-router) package.
+The smart-order-router package allows you to integrate with the auto router feature through the `AlphaRouter` class.

-Import `AlphaRouter` from the [smart-order-router](https://www.npmjs.com/package/@uniswap/smart-order-router) package.
+Import `AlphaRouter` from the smart-order-router package to get started.

 ```typescript
 import { AlphaRouter } from '@uniswap/smart-order-router'
 ```

-## The Providers
+The `AlphaRouter` class handles the routing logic.
+Instantiate the `AlphaRouter` to call the `route` method which returns all the swap calldata and gas information needed for submitting an optimal swap to the chain.

+## Initializing the AlphaRouter

-To create an instance of the AlphaRouter, configure the following providers:
+To create an instance of the AlphaRouter, configure the below parameters defined by `AlphaRouterParams`.
+**Note: Inputting custom providers for any of the optional parameters is for advanced use cases.
+Most use cases will just need to provide the `chainId` and the `provider`, an infura connection.**

 ```typescript
 export type AlphaRouterParams = {